 Most of the time, Facebook is able to detect between 90% and over 99% of violations itself.
 However, the company is not that strong in catching bullying.
-On that factor, the company managed to dig up only 14% of the 2.6 million reported cases of harassment.
+On that factor, the company managed to dig up only 14% of the 2.6 million reported cases of harassment, such as a wealth of Italian accounts ahead of an EU election.
 As for hate speech reports, Facebook caught 65.4% of the 4.0 million instances.

 The biggest problem

 The colossal number of fake accounts is the highlight of the Facebook report.
 According to it, 5% of the company’s monthly active users are fake.
 This number accounts for the termination of more than 2 billion profiles only during the first quarter of 2019.
 In comparison with the last quarter of 2018, when the company removed 1.2 billion accounts.
 The results show that fake profiles have almost doubled in 2019.